-In the State Agreement Approach ("SAA") Order, issued on October 26, 2022, the Board found the Larrabee Tri-Collector Solution to be the most desirable SAA solution at this time.1 The Larrabee Tri-Collector Solution provides a single Point of Interconnection ("POI") for Qualified Projects selected as part of the Third Solicitation and some future offshore wind solicitations needed to reach 7,500 MW of Qualified Projects.
+In the SAA Order, the Board found the Larrabee Tri-Collector Solution to be the most desirable SAA solution at this time.1 The Larrabee Tri-Collector Solution provides a single point of interconnection for Qualified Projects selected as part of the Third Solicitation and a portion of other future offshore wind solicitations needed to reach 7,500 MW of Qualified Projects.
 The Board's selection of the Larrabee Tri-Collector Solution enables the potential for consolidation of shore crossings and onshore cable routes for Qualified Projects to interconnect to the AC grid operated by PJM.
-The SAA Order further requires implementation of the Prebuild concept in the Third Solicitation, which means that a single Qualified Project will construct the necessary Duct Banks and access Cable Vaults for its own Qualified Project as well as the additional Qualified Project(s) needed to fully utilize the Larrabee Tri-Collector Solution.
-This consolidation approach will minimize community disruptions, permitting risks, and adverse environmental impacts.2
+The SAA Order further requires implementation of the Prebuild concept in the Third Solicitation, which means that a single Qualified Project may construct the necessary Duct Banks and access Cable Vaults for itself as well as for the other additional Qualified Project(s) needed to fully utilize the Larrabee Tri-Collector Solution.
+This consolidation approach will minimize community disruptions, permitting risks, and adverse environmental impacts.2 Applicants are encouraged, but not required, to explore partnerships with non-affiliated transmission developers in support of offering creative organizational and financial structures.

-In accordance with the SAA Order, each Project submitted in response to the SGD must plan to utilize the SAA solution and include an option for construction of the Prebuild Infrastructure from the Sea Girt National Guard Training Center ("NGTC") to the Larrabee Collector Station that meets the requirements listed herein.3 The Prebuild involves only the necessary infrastructure to house the transmission cables, it does not include the cables themselves.
-Qualified Projects selected in the Third Solicitation and some future solicitations that will use the Prebuild Infrastructure will contribute to meeting New Jersey's offshore wind goal.
+In accordance with the SAA Order, and unless otherwise specified, each Project submitted in response to the Third Solicitation must plan to utilize the SAA solution.
+Each Project must also include an option for construction of the Prebuild Infrastructure from the Sea Girt NGTC, the point at which the transmission cables from the Qualified Project make landfall and cross the shore, to the Point of Demarcation that meets the requirements listed herein.
+The Prebuild Infrastructure involves only the necessary infrastructure to house the transmission cables, and does not include the cables themselves.